ngcm/interactive-fluid-demo/README.md

 As *OpenCV* is quite picky, I found it best to use a *Python* environment (i.e. *Conda*).

-If you are on a Mac, then the conda-forge packages work fine (thanks @ryanpepper).
+If you are on a Mac, then the conda-forge packages work fine (thanks [ryanpepper](https://github.com/ryanpepper)).
 Install *OpenCV* to an environment using the following;
 ```
 conda create -n opencv -c conda-forge opencv numba
 ```